Science and Computer Science

 This course in integrative medicine aims to review current scientific research on practices that work alongside traditional Western medicine.
 It will build an appreciation for mind-body medicine and reflect key concepts introduced to medical school students.
 Students will learn the basic anatomy needed to understand the mechanisms of pain, stress, and sleep.
 Methodologies will include meditation, yoga, aromatherapy, music, tapping, and others.
 There will be a significant journaling component to the course as well as required volunteering that will generally occur during class time.
 Prerequisite or corequisite: Core 10

-Physics 2: Modern Physics
+Physics 2: Astronomy

 Physics 2: Optics with Calculus (Accelerated)